Skip to main content Skip to search Skip to main navigation

 The children plan a path across the individual table cells by drawing it on template cards.
 Then they execute it on the large playing field and walk the painted route.

-The children memorize a path that they previously marked on the table with small path markers.
+The children memorize a path that they previously marked on the table using small path markers.
 Afterwards the markers are removed.
-The children develop ideas on how they can move along this path.
-Then they follow the path using the conceived form of movement, e.g. on tiptoe, backwards or hopping.
-Additionally, picture cards are used that depict small pictograms.
-Each pictogram represents a task, e.g. clapping or jumping jacks.
-The pictograms are placed on the squares of the path and performed when that table cell is reached.
+The children develop ideas for how they can move along this path.
+Then they follow the path using the chosen movement form, e.g. on tiptoes, backwards or hopping.
+In addition, image cards are used that depict small pictograms.
+Each pictogram represents a task, e.g. clapping or doing a star jump.
+The pictograms are placed on the fields of the path and executed upon reaching that table cell.

 Discover digital devices like robots in everyday life

-The children develop an awareness of where digital devices such as helper machines (e.g. robot vacuum cleaners) accompany our everyday life.
-They also learn the meaning of input, processing and output that underlie the digital world and on which these devices operate.
+The children develop an awareness of where digital devices like helper machines (e.g. vacuum robots) accompany our everyday life.
+They also learn the meaning of input, processing and output that underlies the digital world and on which these devices operate.

-Children learn playfully that a robot is controlled by command formulations which it then executes.
+Children learn playfully that a robot is controlled by formulating commands which it then executes.

-The children develop a complex procedure that is playfully executed as a robot on the table.
-A program can thus consist of the following command cards: forward, bend down & pick something up, forward, hop, turn right, do jumping jacks, etc. They take on the roles of both the programming human and the executing robot.
+The children work out a complex procedure that is playfully executed on the table as a robot.
+Thus a program can consist of the following command cards: move forward, bend down & pick something up, move forward, jump, turn right, do a star jump, etc. They take on both the role of the programming human and that of the executing robot.

 At the end of the project, the group reflects on the experiences made and exchanges the thoughts that arise.
-For example, what a human and what a robot are good at.
+For example, what a human and what a robot does well.

 Co-constructive working

-The children verbalize the experiences, exchange ideas with each other and jointly consider rules and regularities.
+The children verbalize the experiences, exchange ideas with each other and jointly consider regularities and rules.

-Why are programming & computer science important for children?
+Why is programming & computer science important for children?

 Understanding the world

-Children grow up in a digitized world.
+Children grow up in a digitalized world.
 They need to learn to understand it from an early age in order to navigate it competently.
-A basic understanding of the underlying processes creates an ideal foundation for subsequent school education, understanding digital devices in the private sphere and supports an awareness in the further development and digitalization of our society.
+A basic understanding of the processes involved creates an ideal foundation for subsequent school education, understanding digital devices in the private sphere and supports an awareness in the further development and digitalization of our society.

 Computer science explained simply